Saratoga, California: Government

 Saratoga is a general law city under California law, meaning that the organization and powers of the city are established by state law.
 It has a council–manager form of government.
-The current mayor is Kookie Fitzsimmons.
-Vice Mayor is Yan Zhao.
-Other current council members are Belal Aftab, Chuck Page, and Tina Walia.
+The current mayor is Belal Aftab, and the Vice Mayor is Chuck Page.
+The other current council members are Kookie Fitzsimmons, Tina Walia and Yan Zhao.

 The Saratoga City Council has had to make many controversial decisions in a community with residents known to be protectionist of their existing exclusivity.
 The council was a leader in dealing with the unfunded pension crisis in California.